Culture of Domesticity: Domesticity representation in media

 Domesticity has long served as a home base for discussions on polarizing subjects.
 Sexuality, politics, gender, and race are all topics seen and discussed in domestic-centric content.
 It is also seen across many genres, being well represented in comedy, drama, talk, reality television, and horror.
 Family life and relationships, in addition to other domestic themes, are amongst the most popular with consumers as well.
-This is proven by programming such as Leave It to Beaver, which presented a 20th-century view of the nuclear family, and Modern Family, which showed a wider variety of family structures and was one of the highest grossing shows during its run on air.
+This is proven by programming such as the television sitcom Leave It to Beaver, which presented a 20th-century view of the nuclear family, and Modern Family, which showed a wider variety of family structures and was one of the highest grossing shows during its run on air.

 With the entrance of women into the workforce, the increase of divorce rates, and rise of single parents, themes of typical domesticity became less widely applicable.
 Shows like The Fosters, which highlighted blended families, became more common.

 With lowering societal expectations of the nuclear family being the common end goal of most people, Western media made way for the depiction of "chosen families", or non-biological groups who provide support in a familial way.
 These groups are commonly seen in, but not limited to, LGBTQ+-centered programming.
 Examples include the central friendship group of Friends or even the science fiction show The Mandalorian, where the main character takes in a foreign creature as his own.
-The genre of science fiction is far from removed from including its own domestic themes; an example would be Buffy the Vampire Slayer, where the main character of Buffy is framed as a tough, strong, action hero who also values the domestic feminity of being a young woman.
+The genre of science fiction is far from removed from including its own domestic themes; an example would be Buffy the Vampire Slayer, where the main character of Buffy is framed as a tough, strong, action hero who also values the domestic femininity of being a young woman.

-In another contrast from the outdated nuclear family structure, there is much more representation of people of color in modern domestic media content, though this is often limited and stereotypical in presentation, particularly for women of color.
+In another contrast from the nuclear family structure, there is much more representation of people of color in modern domestic media content, though this is often limited and stereotypical in presentation, particularly for women of color.
 Today, more powerful, successful, black families are at the core of some of the most popular modern programs such as Empire.